atteneder/KtxUnity/README.md

 }
 ```

-In this simple case the base MonoBehaviour `TextureFileLoader` has a public `filePath` member, starts loading in `Start` and  already takes care of all things.
+In this case the base MonoBehaviour `TextureFileLoader` has a public `filePath` member, starts loading in `Start` and  already takes care of all things.
 You only need to implement the `ApplyTexture` method and do something with your texture.

 `TextureOrientation` is used to counter-act a potentially flipped image by setting texture scales to negative one.